 In 1997 for the betterment of the entire profession, those two organizations merged their programs to form the independent CFRE Professional Certification Board, now CFRE International.

 Following the creation of CFRE International, other leading philanthropic associations joined in support of the program.

-In 2017, the American National Standards Institute (ANSI) accredited the CFRE certification program under the ANSI/ISO/IEC 17024 standard for certification of personnel, making the CFRE credential the world’s only internationally recognized, accredited certification for philanthropic fundraising professionals.
+In 2017, the ANSI National Accreditation Board (ANAB) accredited the CFRE certification program under the ANSI/ISO/IEC 17024 standard for certification of personnel, making the CFRE credential the world’s only internationally recognized, accredited certification for philanthropic fundraising professionals.

-ANSI accreditation is the hallmark of a rigorous, high-quality certification program.
-ANSI accreditation confers independent, widely respected national and international validation of both the CFRE certification program and the credential.
+ANAB accreditation is the hallmark of a rigorous, high-quality certification program.
+ANAB accreditation confers independent, widely respected national and international validation of both the CFRE certification program and the credential.

 Research shows that accredited certification programs are consistently preferred by employers because they drive quality and improve results.
-Accreditation by ANSI also means that the CFRE credential’s global significance is recognized by other worldwide accrediting bodies with which ANSI has established multilateral recognition agreements.
+Accreditation by ANAB also means that the CFRE credential’s global significance is recognized by other worldwide accrediting bodies with which ANAB has established multilateral recognition agreements.